outerSpaceToast/easymp3gain/README.txt

 1.)
 Change to the 'easyMP3Gain' directory where the files were extracted.
 2.)
 Start easyMP3Gain by running "./easymp3gain"

+COMPILING:
+If you want to compile easyMP3Gain on your own you first need the FreePascal-compiler (>=2.2.2) and the Lazarus-packages (>=0.9.26) installed.
+1.) download the ".tar.gz" package of easyMP3Gain
+2.)
+Extract the contents of the source-gz package
+3.)
+Change to the directory
+4.) ./make

 Adding files to the list:
 -------------------------
 There are 3 possibilities to add files to the list.